AbsoluteWebServices/vuetique-theme/README.md

 # vuetique-theme

-A [Vue Storefront](https://www.vuestorefront.io) Theme for Passionate Develeopers with larger catalogs in mind, based on the wonderful [Tailwind](https://tailwindcss.com) CSS framework
+A [Vue Storefront](https://www.vuestorefront.io) Theme for Passionate Developers with larger catalogs in mind, based on the wonderful [Tailwind](https://tailwindcss.com) CSS framework

 ## Installing